OWASP/www-project-application-security-verification-standard/index.md

 * **Use as guidance** - Provide guidance to security control developers as to what to build into security controls in order to satisfy application security requirements, and
 * **Use during procurement** - Provide a basis for specifying application security verification requirements in contracts.

+## OWASP ASVS 4.0.1 Released!

+Get the new version of the ASVS (4.0.1) from the [Downloads](https://github.com/OWASP/ASVS#latest-released-version) page.

 ## How To Reference ASVS Requirements

 Each requirement has an identifier in the format `<chapter>.<section>.<requirement>` where each element is a number, for example: `1.11.3`.